Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The Android app only shows items that are compatible on your device.
 Therefore, WMA files will not show up.
 Kindle files still display as users can install the Kindle app.
 For more information, email the library staff.

-The library works with these companies to provide free digital and downloadable content to library card holders.
+The library works with Overdrive to provide free digital and downloadable content to library card holders.
 These companies license the items to us for you to use.
-The state of Wyoming purchases licenses for RBdigital and Cloud Library and these resources are available to all library card holders in the state.
-Overdrive licenses are purchased by Campbell County Public Library System and are only available to Campbell County residents.
+The Virtual Library of Wyoming is available to all library card holders in the state.
 For more information, email the library staff.

 Please email the library if you have any other questions.